 In 1983, the label moved into TV production with a program on MTV called I.R.S.
 Records Presents The Cutting Edge, later called I.R.S.’s The Cutting Edge.
 The show, airing on Sunday nights, featured not only I.R.S. artists but many other new and as-yet-unheard acts like Madonna, Red Hot Chili Peppers, and Madness.
 The show was hosted by a series of performers before The Fleshtones' lead singer Peter Zaremba became the show’s permanent presenter.
 The show featured videos, of course, as well as interviews and live performances.
 The show eventually paved the way for MTV’s own 120 Minutes music video program.
 The label also released a compilation of music videos called The Beast of I.R.S.
 Video Volume 1 (and only as it turned out).

 In 1985, I.R.S. left A&M and signed a distribution deal with MCA Records.
-Shortly after that, in 1987, the I.R.S. suffered a minor setback when one its top acts, R.E.M., declined to renew its contract with the label.
+Shortly after that, in 1987, I.R.S. suffered a minor setback when one its top acts, R.E.M., declined to renew its contract with the label.
 The band was reportedly dissatisfied with their overseas distribution and opted to sign with the much larger Warner Brothers Records.

 I.R.S.
 Records soldiered on, though, moving into a deal with EMI Records in 1990.
 Boberg and Copeland sold the label to EMI in 1994 who kept it going until the spring of 1996.
 At that time, Miles Copeland tried to buy back control of I.R.S. but was too late.
 Instead, he formed a new label with brother Stewart called Ark 21 Records.

 Several attempts have been made to relaunch the label, but today it remains dormant, a memory of an important time in the history of pop music.
+Hopefully, it will be revived.